Developer-BT/DietXML/Rust/readme.md

 -This is because the parents all have the same keys, as such there is only one of each parent element

 -Say we want to place these different <name> elements in seperate <employee> elements we must use the set key method
-- This again takes text as arguments and you provide the nm_element (must be in schema) and key
+- This again takes text as arguments and you provide the element name (nm_element) (must be in schema) and key
-- When you add an element after this, it will be grouped according to this key = (whenever no group has been assigned, or has been clear and not assigned, everything will be group together in the same default group and appear first in the document order)
+- When you add an element after this, it will be grouped according to this key = (whenever no group has been assigned, or has been clear and not assigned, everything will be grouped together in the same default group and appear first in the document order)

 <a name="using-keys-section"></a>
 ### Using Keys